-But Motley Crue didn’t arrive on the scene swimming in hype or even armed with abundant talent; they had to will themselves into existence because alternative was self-destruction.
-As Neil later explained in the band's tell-all tome, The Dirt, “When Motley Crue came on the scene, it was less as a band than as a gang.
+As Neil later explained in the band's tell-all tome, The Dirt: "When Motley Crue came on the scene, it was less as a band than as a gang.
 We'd get drunk, do crazy amounts of cocaine and walk the [Sunset Strip] circuit in stiletto heels, stumbling all over the place."

 "We booked time in the cheapest studio [we could] find," he continued.
 "Mick liked the place because it had a Trident board. ...
 [He] fired the house engineer and brought in Michael Wagner; a jovial, cherubic German who used to be in the metal band Accept.
 Together, we spit out Too Fast for Love in three drunken days."

-And that’s precisely what it sounded like, but the bare-bones recording conditions only infused roughneck offerings like "Live Wire," "Take Me to the Top" and "Piece of Your Action" with that much more raw power, and maintained an edge even on the hookiest of Crue compositions, including their first hit "Public Enemy #1″ and melodic anomalies like "Starry Eyes" and "On With the Show."
+That's precisely what it sounded like, but the bare-bones recording conditions only infused roughneck offerings like "Live Wire," "Take Me to the Top" and "Piece of Your Action" with that much more raw power, and maintained an edge even on the hookiest of Crue compositions, including their first hit "Public Enemy #1" and melodic anomalies like "Starry Eyes" and "On With the Show."

-In The Dirt, Nikki remembered that the band celebrated the album's release with a party at the Troubadour, and despite depending on an independent distributor to push Too Fast for Love into record stores, Sixx, the band's bassist and chief songwriter, boasted that “Within four months, however, we ... had sold 20,000 albums!"
+In The Dirt, Sixx remembered that the band celebrated the album's release with a party at the Troubadour.
+Despite depending on an independent distributor to push Too Fast for Love into record stores, the band's bassist and chief songwriter boasted that "within four months, however, we ... had sold 20,000 albums!"

-Looking back now, you could make a strong argument that Too Fast for Love was less a heavy metal record than a bona fide, down and dirty punk-rock album, sonically and spiritually in line with the Stooges' and the New York Dolls' debuts, the Sex Pistols' Never Mind the Bollocks, and, years later, even Nirvana's Nevermind.
+Looking back, a strong argument could be made that Too Fast for Love was less a heavy metal record than a bona fide, down and dirty punk-rock album, sonically and spiritually in line with the Stooges' and the New York Dolls' debuts, the Sex Pistols' Never Mind the Bollocks, and, years later, even Nirvana's Nevermind.

 Either way, Motley Crue's filthy and furious debut stands as one of the '80s' biggest underdogs turned unlikely game-changer.